gtatters/Thermimage/README.md

-# Heat Transfer Calculation
+# Heat Transfer Calculations

+The other functions in Thermimage relate to steady state modelling of heat exchange using surface temperatures extracted from thermal images.
+Provided below are basic steps and other information that is required to make use of the heat transfer calculations.
+References for these calculations are found within the Thermimage package.

- Minimum required information (units) ####
+## Minimum required information (units)
- Surface temperatures, Ts (oC - note: all temperature units are in oC) Ambient temperatures, Ta (oC)
+* Surface temperatures, Ts (degC - note: all temperature units are in degC)
+* Ambient temperatures, Ta (degC)
- Characteristic dimension of the object or animal, L (m) Surface Area, A (m^2)
+* Characteristic dimension of the object or animal, L (m)
+* Surface Area, A (m^2)
- Shape of object: choose from "sphere", "hcylinder", "vcylinder", "hplate", "vplate"
+* Shape of object: choose from "sphere", "hcylinder", "vcylinder", "hplate", "vplate"

-# Required if working outdoors with solar radiation
+## Required if working outdoors with solar radiation
- Visible surface reflectance, rho, which could be measured or estimated (0-1) Solar radiation (SE=abbrev for solar energy), W/m2
+*  Visible surface reflectance, rho, which could be measured or estimated (0-1)
+*  Solar radiation (SE=abbrev for Solar Energy), W/m2 (shortwave radiation as measured with a solar power meter)

-# Can be estimated or provided
+## Can be estimated or provided
- Wind speed, V (m/s) - I tend to model heat exchange under different V (0.1 to 10 m/s) Ground Temperature, Tg  (oC) - estimated from air temperature if not provided Incoming infrared radiation, Ld (will be estimated from Air Temperature) Incoming infrared radiation, Lu (will be estimated from Ground Temperature)
+*  Wind speed, V (m/s) - if not available, then estimate a range of potential V (0.1 to 10 m/s)
+*  Ground Temperature, Tg  (degC) - estimated from air temperature if not measured
+*  Incoming infrared (long-wave) radiation, Ld (will be estimated from Air Temperature)
+*  Incoming infrared (long-wave) radiation, Lu (will be estimated from Ground Temperature)

-# Ground Temperature Estimation
+## Ground Temperature Estimation
- For Ground Temp, we derived a relationship based on data in Galapagos that describes Tg-Ta ~ Se, (N=516, based on daytime measurements) Thus, Tg =  0.0187128*SE + Ta
+* For Ground Temp, we derived a relationship based on empirical data collected in the field (Galapagos) that describes Tg-Ta ~ Se, (N=516, based on daytime measurements):
- Derived from daytime measurements within the ranges:
+* Tg =  0.0187128*SE + Ta, derived from daytime measurements within the ranges:
- Range of Ta: 23.7 to 34 C
+* Range of Ta: 23.7 to 34 C
- Range of SE: 6.5 to 1506.0 Watts/m2
+* Range of SE: 6.5 to 1506.0 Watts/m2
- Or from published work by Bartlett et al. (2006) in the Tground() function, the relationship would be Tg = 0.0121*SE + Ta
+* Compare to published work by Bartlett et al. (2006) cited in the Tground() function:

-# Make your Data frame
+* Tg = 0.0121*SE + Ta

+## Assemble paramters
- Once you have decided on what variables you have or need to model, create a data frame with these values (Ta, Ts, Tg, SE, A, L, Shape, rho), where each row corresponds to an individual measurement.
+*  Once you have decided on what variables you have or need to model, create a data frame with these values (Ta, Ts, Tg, SE, A, L, Shape, rho), where each row corresponds to an individual measurement.
 The data frame is not required for calling functions, but it will force you to assemble your data before proceeding with calculations.
- Other records such as size, date image captured, time of day, species, sex, etc... should also be stored in the data frame.
+* Other records such as size, date image captured, time of day, species, sex, etc...should also be stored in the data frame.

 ```
+# Create a randomly generated sample:

 Ta<-rnorm(20, 25, sd=10)
 Ts<-Ta+rnorm(20, 5, sd=1)
 RH<-rep(0.5, length(Ta))